Goldington Power Station: History

-To meet the post-war demand the British Electricity Authority commissioned the building of new generating plant.
+The power station was originally planned by the Bedford Corporation but became responsibility of the British Electrical Authority.
 The Ministry of Fuel and Power granted consent for 60 MW of electricity generating plant at Goldington about 3 km east of Bedford in June 1950.
 The consent was increased to 180 MW in August 1951.
+It was constructed over the period 1951–58.